Lighthouse and naval vessel urban legend

 The lighthouse and naval vessel urban legend describes an encounter between a large naval ship and what at first appears to be another vessel, with which the ship is on a collision course.
-The naval vessel, usually identified as of the United States Navy or the United Kingdom’s Royal Navy and generally described as a battleship or aircraft carrier, requests that the other ship change course.
-The other party, generally identified as Canadian or often Irish and occasionally Spanish lighthouse keepers responds that the naval vessel should change course, whereupon the captain of the naval vessel reiterates the demand, identifying himself and the ship he commands and sometimes making threats.
-This elicits a response worded as "I'm a lighthouse.
-Your call" (or similarly), a punchline which has become shorthand for the entire anecdote.
+The naval vessel, usually identified as of the United States Navy or the United Kingdom's Royal Navy and generally described as a battleship or aircraft carrier, requests that the other ship change course.
+The other party, generally identified as Canadian or often Irish and occasionally Spanish, responds that the naval vessel should change course, whereupon the captain of the naval vessel reiterates the demand, identifying himself and the ship he commands and sometimes making threats.
+This elicits the response "I'm a lighthouse.
+Your call." or something similar, a punchline which has become shorthand for the entire anecdote.

-It has circulated on the Internet and elsewhere in particular since a 1995 iteration that was represented as an actual transcript of such a communication released by the office of the U.S. Chief of Naval Operations.
-There appears to be no evidence that the event actually took place, and the account is implausible for several reasons.
+It has circulated on the Internet and elsewhere in particular since a 1995 version that was claimed to be a transcript of such a communication released by the office of the U.S. Chief of Naval Operations.
+There is no evidence that the event actually took place, and the account is implausible.
 It is thus considered an urban legend, a variation on a joke that dates to at least the 1930s, sometimes referred to as "the lighthouse vs. the carrier" or "the lighthouse vs. the battleship".
 The U.S. Navy once had a webpage debunking it, although this did not stop the former U.S. Director of National Intelligence Mike McConnell using it as a joke in a 2008 speech.
 Other speakers have often used it simply as a parable teaching the dangers of inflexibility and self-importance, or the need for situational awareness.
-In 2004 a Swedish company dramatized it in an award-winning television advertisement.
+In 2004, a Swedish company dramatized it in an award-winning television advertisement.

 Example

 A commonly circulated version goes thus:

 Other vessels sometimes named in the transcript include the carriers Enterprise, Coral Sea and Nimitz, and the Missouri, a battleship.
 The location of the exchange has also sometimes been claimed to be Puget Sound along the northwestern coast of the U.S. state of Washington, or off the coast of North Carolina, some other times the lighthouse is located at Cape Finisterre in Spain.
 The Spanish version expands the joke by having the lighthouse keeper respond to the aircraft carrier's inventory of the fleet by saying he's accompanied by "our dog, our food, two beers, and a canary that's currently asleep."
-Some versions relocate it to the Irish or Scottish coasts; in the former case the ship is sometimes identified as British, with the conversation taking place off the coast of Kerry in 1998.
+Some versions relocate it to the Irish or Scottish coasts; in the former case the ship is sometimes identified as British, with the conversation taking place off the coast of County Kerry, Ireland, in 1998.
 There is sometimes an additional line of dialogue where the lighthouse keeper tells the ship captain he is a Seaman First Class before the final exchange.
 The prefatory information sometimes notes it was released in response to a request under the Freedom of Information Act, or names Jeremy Boorda, the incumbent Chief of Naval Operations on the stated date.